DouglasTitze/DouglasTitze.github.io/_posts/2023-04-09-Apply-Discount-Prices.md

                     num = float(num[1:])            # O(n)
                     num -= (num * discount/100)     # O(1)

-                    # Place the new price in the sentence
+                    # Repace the price in the sentence with the new one
+                    # The ":.2f" format makes sure that there is always two decimal
+                    # points of accuracy included when converted into a string
                     sentence[i] = f"${num:.2f}"     # O(1)
                 except:
                     continue